-Speaking and Listening (SL)

 ELAGSE11-12SL3: Evaluate a speaker's point of view, reasoning, and use of evidence and rhetoric, assessing the stance, premises, links among ideas, word choice, points of emphasis, and tone used.

-Skills/Concepts for Students:

-Analyze a speaker's diction, syntax, figurative language, and rhetorical devices to make an evidence-based critique of his or her purpose and impact on the audience Identify and understand the elements of the rhetorical triangle and analyze how speakers adapt their messages to various audiences Synthesize multiple points or claims into an overarching theme when applicable Use your knowledge of persuasive tactics and rhetoric to make a warranted estimation of a speaker's position and biases, making a reasoned judgment of whether or not his or her claims are supported by evidence Consistently and effectively distinguish valid reasoning from logical fallacy Understand what comprises sufficient evidence based on the nature of argument or claim Effectively address speaker bias and counter-claims Understand and effectively analyze a speaker's use of rhetorical strategies (appeal to emotion or authority, for example), including fallacies (such as bandwagon) Make informed judgments about the impact of visual rhetoric and the use of lighting, camera angles, make up, clothing, etc. Strategies for Teachers:
+- Analyze a speaker's diction, syntax, figurative language, and rhetorical devices to make an evidence-based critique of his or her purpose and impact on the audience - Synthesize multiple points or claims into an overarching theme, when applicable - Use your knowledge of persuasive tactics and rhetoric to make a warranted estimation of a speaker's position and biases, making a reasoned judgment of whether or not his or her claims are supported by evidence - Consistently and effectively distinguish supporting evidence from repetition or extraneous detail - Consistently and effectively distinguish valid reasoning from logical fallacy - Understand what comprises sufficient evidence based on the nature of argument or claim - Effectively address speaker bias and counter-claims - Understand and effectively analyze a speaker's use of rhetorical strategies (appeal to emotion or authority, for example), including fallacies (such as bandwagon) - Make informed judgments about the impact of visual rhetoric and the use of lighting, camera angles, make up, clothing, etc.

-Provide explicit instruction and scaffolding as necessary for the skills and concepts students should acquire for SL3 (see above) Discuss the impact of the media on the democratic process (i.e., exerting influence on elections, creating images of leaders, shaping attitudes) at the local, state, and national levels Discuss the effect of media on the production and consumption of personal and societal values Analyze with students the various ways in which local, national, and international events are presented and the ways information is communicated by visual image makers (graphic artists, documentary filmmakers, illustrators, and news photographers) Require students to know and reference a sophisticated glossary of literary and rhetorical terms in their analysis of a speaker or speech Encourage and provide opportunities to identify multiple (or contradictory) ideas within a larger theme Invite quest speakers to the classroom, watch political debates and news coverage, etc., to provide opportunities to identify rhetorical strategies in action Consider targeted instruction in types of logical fallacies Consider targeted instruction in inductive and deductive reasoning and syllogisms Require specific textual evidence for all claims and supporting evidence, including formal and informal writing and discussion and train students to require evidence from any speaker who wishes to be considered accurate or credible Point out persuasive strategies in everyday discourse (for instance, when students argue against weekend homework) Sample Task for Integration:
+- Require students to know and reference a sophisticated glossary of literary and rhetorical terms in their analysis of a speaker or speech - Encourage and provide opportunities to identify multiple (or contradictory) ideas within a larger theme - Invite guest speakers to the classroom, watch political debates and news coverage, etc., to provide opportunities to identify rhetorical strategies in action - Consider targeted instruction in types of logical fallacies - Consider targeted instruction in inductive and deductive reasoning and syllogisms - Require specific textual evidence for all claims and supporting evidence, including formal and informal writing and discussion, and train students to require evidence from any speaker who wishes to be considered accurate or credible - Point out persuasive strategies in everyday discourse (for instance, when students argue against weekend homework)

 Have students watch an archived presidential candidates' debate from the 2011-2012 election cycle (all nationally televised debates are archived on the internet with transcripts).
 Students will choose one candidate whose performance they will analyze.
 Instead of fact checking, students will instead analyze the speaker's rhetorical ability and appeal by examining his or her stance, premises, links among ideas, word choice, points of emphasis, and tone used.
-Students will write a one page analysis of the speaker's performance identifying key ideas and strategies using evidence from the transcript to support claims and assertions.
-Argument Persuasion Claim Counter-claim Evidence Support Visual Rhetoric Fallacy Reasoning Distortion Spin Point of view Bias Author's purpose Audience Appeal Pathos Logos Ethos Diction Syntax Syllogism ŭ
+Students will write a one-page analysis of the speaker's performance, identifying key ideas and strategies using evidence from the transcript to support claims and assertions.

+Argument Persuasion Claim Counter-claim Evidence Support Visual Rhetoric Fallacy Reasoning Distortion Spin Point of view Bias Author's purpose Audience Appeal Pathos Logos Ethos Diction Syntax Syllogism -
-Speaking and Listening (SL)

-ELAGSE11-12SL4: Present information, findings, and supporting evidence, conveying a clear and distinct perspective, such that listeners can follow the line of reasoning, alternative or opposing perspectives are addressed, and the organization, development, substance, and
+ELAGSE11-12SL4: Present information, findings, and supporting evidence, conveying a clear and distinct perspective, such that listeners can follow the line of reasoning, alternative or opposing perspectives are addressed, and the organization, development, substance, and style are appropriate to purpose, audience, and a range or formal and informal tasks.

-Skills/Concepts for Students: